cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-polygons/edit-polygon.md

 - In the editor you can create new points or delete part of a polygon by closing the line on another point.
-- When `Intelligent polygon cropping` option is activated in the settings, СVAT considers two criteria to decide which part of a polygon should be cut off during automatic editing.
+- When `Intelligent polygon cropping` option is activated in the settings, CVAT considers two criteria to decide which part of a polygon should be cut off during automatic editing.
   - The first criteria is a number of cut points.
   - The second criteria is a length of a cut curve.